shanthanblack/webapp/README.md

 #TODO

 Add instruction to deploy to ElasticBeanstalk
-Made few changes in Metadata
+Made few changes in Metadata and commited